telegram-bot-sdk/website-archive/source/docs/handling-updates.md

 }
 ```

-Open `config/telegram.php` file and take a look at `listen` key inside your bot configuration.
+Open your `telegram.php` config file and take a look at `listen` key inside your bot configuration.
 Here, we will setup our Event Listener.

 Let's register our newly created `ProcessInboundMessage` class into `listen` key: